unexist/blog/_drafts/nomad.md

 A simple solution here is probably to configure different instances and set a fixed port for each, but we can also use the [dynamic port][] feature of [Nomad][]:

-We first have to remove the static port from our job definition, so it does look like this to let [Nomad][] pick the ports for us:
+We first have to remove the static port from our job definition, so by basically removing all static configuration [Nomad][] picks the ports for us now:

 ###### **HCL**
 ```hcl